VoxaAI/voxa/docs/index.rst

 :ref:`Starter Kit <starter-kit>`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is the simplest project, it defines the default directory structure we recommend using with alexa-statemachine projects and has an example ``serverless.yml`` file that can be used to deploy your skill to a lambda function.
+This is the simplest project, it defines the default directory structure we recommend using with voxa projects and has an example ``serverless.yml`` file that can be used to deploy your skill to a lambda function.

 :ref:`My First Podcast <my-first-podcast>`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^